sohit-dg/daas-be-eks/01-eks-cluster-setup.md

 This guide provides the steps to create an Amazon EKS (Elastic Kubernetes Service) cluster using `eksctl` and AWS CLI, along with an example of configuring the cluster using a YAML file.

-<span style="color:red">**Important:** I have created this repository based on my requirements, but Kubernetes (K8s) doesn't care about which application it is.
-You just need to understand and follow the structure and requirements as needed; the rest will work.</span>
+**Important:** I have created this repository based on my requirements, but Kubernetes (K8s) doesn't care about which application it is.
+You just need to understand and follow the structure and requirements as needed; the rest will work.

 ## Prerequisites